kylebebak/questionnaire/README.md

 ## Contributing
 If you want to improve __questionnaire__, fork the repo and submit a pull request.
 Integration tests for the prompters would be nice.
 I think it would also be nice to refactor the raw prompter to use curses.
+A boolean __y/n__ prompter might be nice, even though this use case is handled fine by the `one` prompter.

 ## Gotchas